Arjun0071/Arjun0071/README.md

 Here are some of the highlights from my DevOps journey:

 - **DevOps-Driven Scalable Infrastructure on AWS**
-  Automated deployment of a Node.js app using Terraform, Ansible, Docker, and Jenkins with RDS and Redis, secured via a bastion host.
+  Architected and automated cloud infrastructure using Terraform, Ansible, Docker, and Jenkins to deploy a containerized Node.js application with integrated RDS and Redis.
+Enabled scalable, secure, and production-grade CI/CD pipelines with Infrastructure as Code and bastion-based SSH access.

 - **DevOps Jarvis**
   A SaaS portal for on-demand provisioning of Hadoop clusters, LVMs, and web servers with full automation.